Katie Melua: Love & Money (2023)

 In January 2023, Melua announced that her new album Love & Money would be released via BMG on 24 March 2023.
 Leo Abrahams, who worked with Melua on her 2020 record, Album No. 8, returned to produce the record.
 Love & Money was recorded at Peter Gabriel's Real World Studios in the summer of 2022 when Melua was pregnant with her first child.

-Melua will embark on a 27 date tour throughout the UK and Europe, titled Love & Money Tour, in spring 2023, including a headline performance at the Royal Albert Hall.
+Melua embarked on a 27 date spring tour throughout Europe and the UK, titled the Love & Money Tour, including a headline performance at the Royal Albert Hall.
 The first single and video from the record "Golden Record" debuted on 12 January 2023.
 Melua has said of the song: "Writing Golden Record, it was like I was finally making peace with it all, accepting how things have changed in the industry, being happy with my lot at home and ready to face the fear of letting go of the forever funfair of the music industry."
 Other singles released from the album included "Those Sweet Days" and "Quiet Moves".

+In September 2023, Melua released a re-recorded version of the album track "14 Windows", which served as a charity single for the Royal Medical Benevolent Fund.
+The track is dedicated to the memory of her psychiatrist, who treated her during her 2010 mental breakdown and committed suicide in 2022.
+Melua said, "This song is a dedication to a doctor who saved my life.
+He gave me back a quality of life which I'll be forever grateful for by helping me through a severe mental health crisis.
+I was off all my medication after two years of being under his care.
+And when I heard last year that he took his own life I was floored."

+Melua recorded the English-language track, "End of Summer", for the soundtrack to the Polish film The Peasants with Polish rapper and producer L.U.C and international collective Rebel Babel Film Orchestra.
+The track features additional production from Geoff Foster and debuted on 25 January 2024 on various streaming services.
+In March 2024, Melua performed at the 35th anniversary of Byron Bay Bluesfest in Byron Bay, Australia.
+Melua also subsequently performed in Sydney and Melbourne.
+These musical performances had marked Melua's first Australian shows in 19 years.